-80% of recommendations that 91% We achieved our target. involve major changes are acted on within five years (2005 - 94%) The results for 2006 are based on all recommendations that involve major changes made in the period April 1996 to March 2006.
+80% of our recommendations that We achieved our target. involve major changes are acted on (2007 - 89%) The results for 2008 are based on all recommendations that are more than five years old and involve major changes made in the period April 1998 to March 2008.